The Office: Classy Christmas, 7.11-7.12

 The Office Classy Christmas Snowmen

-W: Mindy Kaling, D: Rainn Wilson
+Writer: Mindy Kaling, Director: Rainn Wilson

 Summary (NBC): Michael could not be happier when Toby has to take a leave of absence and corporate sends Holly Flax to cover for him.
 Pam is forced to do a second Christmas party after Michael wants the party to be on the day Holly returns to Scranton.
 Meanwhile, Jim regrets agreeing to a snowball fight with Dwight.
 One-hour long.
 Guest star: Amy Ryan.

-The Office Classy Christmas trivia
+The Office Classy Christmas extras

 In a poll conducted December 9-13, 2010, Tallyheads rated this episode: 8.93/10